-Bolts & Blip is a Korean-Canadian All-CGI Cartoon produced by ToonBox Entertainment and Red Rover Studios.
+Bolts & Blip is a Canadian All-CGI Cartoon produced by the Korean-Canadian 3D-animation studio ToonBox Entertainment (the creators of The Nut Job).
 It was posthumously created by the late Canadian animator Andy Knight, founder of Red Rover Studios and creator of such cartoons as Ned's Newt, Pig City, and Get Ed.

-In The Future, disputes on Earth are resolved by the Lunar League Games — robots competing in sporting events in a robot city on the Moon.
-All these robots were built by the mysterious Dr. Tommy, except for the malevolent Bloodbots built by Dr. Blood, who wants to conquer the Moon.
+In The Future, world peace has been achieved and disputes between the nations of Earth are now resolved by the Lunar League Games — a set of tournaments where robots compete in sporting events set in a robot city on the Moon known as Crater City.
+All these robots were built by the mysterious Dr. Tommy, except for the malevolent Bloodbots, which were built by his former colleague Dr. Blood, who wants to put an end to the Lunar League Games and conquer the Moon.

 Bolts and Blip provides examples of: